Roomify/docs/bat/drupal/displaying_availability.rst

 Displaying Availability
 ************************

-To display availability on the front-end of your Drupal site there are two fields you can use which are provided by the BAT Calendar Reference module included in the BAT project.
+To display availability on the front-end of your Drupal site, there are two fields you can use which are provided by the BAT Calendar Reference module included in the BAT project.

 BAT Calendar Unit Reference
 ----------------------------
-Allows you to reference one or more units, for a certain Type and Event Type
+BAT Calendar unit reference allows you to reference one or more units, for a certain type and event type.

 .. image:: images/unit_reference_field.png

 BAT Calendar Unit Type Reference
 ---------------------------------
-Allows you to reference on or more Types for a certain event type
+BAT Calendar unit type reference allows you to reference one or more types for a certain event type.

 .. image:: images/unit_type_reference_field.png

-The fields allow you to display either a Scheduler-style timeline or a calendar view by editing
+These fields allow you to display either a scheduler-style timeline or a calendar view.

 Timeline View